A two level approach for simulating Bose-Einstein condensates by localized orthogonal decomposition: Numerical experiments

 Here $\mathbbm{1}_{x \ge 0}$ denotes the indicator function on the set $\{(x,y)\in\R^2 : x>0\}$.
 Again we approximate the ground state solution $\ugs$ of \eqref{sim-problem2}, \eqref{discontiuouspotential} by a discrete minimizer in the LOD-space given by \eqref{LOD-ground-state} which is then computed with the damped inverse iteration method \eqref{ideal-damped-inverse-iteration-LOD} proposed in section \ref{section:CompEVP}.
 We construct the LOD-space either with the canonical bilinear form

 from \eqref{choice-LOD-a} or with

 which incorporates the discontinuity of the potential.
 Due to the symmetry of the discontinuous potential only a handful of basis functions need to be computed, more precisely the $\mathcal{O}(\ell)$ basis functions whose support intersect the line $x = 0$.
-The rest can be interpolated from these, save for basis functions near the boundary. \\ Next we compare the LOD-method with a standard P1-FEM approach and with the spectral method implemented in the highly successful and widely used package GPELab \cite{gpelab}.
-A reference value for the minimal energy is computed to 10 digit accuracy using Richardson extrapolation and was found to be $E^0 = 3.341711792$.

-The convergence rates are illustrated in Fig. \ref{conv_discont}, where downward pointing triangles indicate the canonical LOD-space and upward indicate LOD-space with discontinuity incorporated.
+The rest can be interpolated from these, save for basis functions near the boundary. \\[0.5em] Next we compare the LOD-method with a standard P1-FEM approach and with the spectral method implemented in the highly successful and widely used package GPELab \cite{gpelab}.
+A reference value for the minimal energy is computed to 10 digit accuracy using Richardson extrapolation and was found to be $E^0 = 3.341711792$. \\[0.5em] The convergence rates are illustrated in Fig. \ref{conv_discont}, where downward pointing triangles indicate the canonical LOD-space and upward indicate LOD-space with discontinuity incorporated.
 The apparent 8th order convergence of the LOD-method is believed to transient and due to the error introduced when replacing the density with its projection onto the LOD-space, i.e., \eqref{8thOrderError}.
 In Fig. \ref{Online_time_discont} is plotted the accuracy vs. CPU times in the online phase for the different methods.
 In this respect the LOD-method outclasses the other methods and we note that in the LOD-space the minimization algorithm converged in around 20 iterations, whereas for the P1 discretization it required around 40.
 However, due the expensive offline phase, it is not until an accuracy of $10^{-6}$, that something is gained from using the current implementation of the LOD-method, as illustrated in Fig. \ref{Total_time_discont} where the accuracy is plotted versus the total CPU time.
-Finally, the solution is plotted in Fig. \ref{UGS_discont}.
+Finally, the solution is plotted in Fig. \ref{UGS_discont}.\\